Northwest Airlines Flight 255: Aftermath

+It remains the deadliest aircraft accident in the history of the state of Michigan, and it was the worst crash in the history of Northwest Airlines.
+Before the crash of Air India Flight 171 in 2025, it was also the deadliest aviation accident to have a sole survivor.

 Memorials

-In memory of the victims, a black granite memorial was erected in 1994; it stands (surrounded by blue spruce trees) at the top of the hill at Middlebelt Road and I-94, the site of the crash.
-The memorial has a dove with a ribbon in its beak reading, "Their spirit still lives on ..."; below it are the names of those who perished in the crash.
+In memory of the victims, a black granite memorial was erected in 1994; it stands (surrounded by blue spruce trees) at the top of the hill at Middlebelt Road and I-94, the site of the accident.
+The memorial has a dove with a ribbon in its beak reading, "Their spirit still lives on ..."; below it are the names of those who perished in the accident.
 Another monument to the victims (many of whom were from the Phoenix area) stands next to Phoenix City Hall.

-Also, a marker stone is located at the General Motors Proving Ground in Milford, MI, in memory of the 14 GM employees and seven family members who were killed in the crash.
+Also, a marker stone is located at the General Motors Proving Ground in Milford, MI, in memory of the 14 GM employees and seven family members who were killed in the accident.
 Most were traveling to the GM Desert Proving Ground in Mesa, Arizona.

-On August 16, 2007, the 20th anniversary of the crash, a memorial service was held at the site.
-For some people affected by the incident, this was their first return to the site since the crash.
+On August 16, 2007, the 20th anniversary of the accident, a memorial service was held at the site.
+For some people affected by the incident, this was their first return to the site since the accident.